 One common question among electric unicycle owners is whether they can ride their EUCs in the rain.
-First-time owners are always concerned about electrocution, while some of us are more concerned with the state of our e-unicycles than the rain itself.
+First-time owners are always concerned about electrocution, while some of us are more concerned with the effect of water on our e-unicycles than the rain itself.

 As a rider, yes, you can ride in the rain.
 However, the problem is judging how heavy the rain will be.
 What appears to be a light shower can quickly escalate to a torrential downpour.
 As a general rule, do not ride in the rain unless necessary.
 Before heading out, there are several conditions to consider.